Logistics is a multifunctional program created to implement control over all the working stages of a courier delivery service.

-Upon clicking the arrow (in front of the route) the list of delivery points (orders) in this route is unfolded and the route is displayed on the map (route's fulfillment icon becomes active).
+Upon clicking the arrow (in front of the route) the list of delivery points (orders) in this route is expanded and the route is displayed on the map (route's fulfillment icon becomes active).
 The map is not centered and scaled.
-The unfolded route shows all the orders arranged in the sequence of their delivery (orders = delivery points).
+The expanded route shows all the orders arranged in the sequence of their delivery (orders = delivery points).
 The table contains visual elements used to determine a route's fulfillment state.

 Route's point state: